knpuniversity/javascript/knpu/ep4-reactjs/object-rest-spread.md

 ```terminal-silent
 yarn run encore dev-server
 ```

 And... it works!
-That's aesome!
+That's awesome!
 Babel now understands this syntax.

 But...
-PhpStorm is still angry: ESLine parsing error.
-No problem: we just need to tell ESLint that this syntax is ok.
+PhpStorm is still angry: ESLint parsing error.
+No worries: we just need to tell ESLint that this syntax is cool with us.
 Open `.eslintrc.js`.
-Under `ecmaFeatures`, add `experimentalObjectRestSpread` to true.
+Under `ecmaFeatures`, add `experimentalObjectRestSpread` set to true.

 Deep breath: go back to RepLogApp.
 And... sweet!
 The error is gone!

 ## Using the Object Rest Spread

 Let's finish this!
-Go down to `catch`, remove `Object.assign()`, remove the second argument and add `...newState`.
+Down in `catch`, remove `Object.assign()`, remove the second argument and add `...newState`.

 And one more time: scroll down to `handleDeleteRepLog()`.
 We don't need this weird